pmsingchicken/bb65-zmk-config/README.md

 ## Instructions

+### Brand new to ZMK?

 1. You will need to [sign up for a GitHub account](https://github.com/signup), and [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) so you can edit it.
 2. Navigate to the **Actions** tab and click the "I understand my workflows, go ahead and run them" button to enable builds.
    ![Actions tab with "I understand my workflows" button](https://i.imgur.com/B7cTAE6.png)
 3. Edit the [config/bb65.conf](config/bb65.conf) to enable/disable features.
 Edit [config/bb65.keymap](config/bb65.keymap) to change the keymap.
 Lastly, make sure the [build.yaml](build.yaml) file has your board in the "boards" list.
 4. After committing your changes, your firmware will begin compiling.
 Assuming there are no typos or other problems, it will eventually be [downloadable from the Actions tab](https://zmk.dev/docs/user-setup#installing-the-firmware).
-5. [Flash the firmware](https://zmk.dev/docs/user-setup#flashing-uf2-files) that matches the board you're using, e.g. `bb65-nice_nano_v2-zmk.uf2` for a nice!nano v2.
+5. [Flash the firmware](https://zmk.dev/docs/user-setup#flashing-uf2-files) that matches the board you're using, e.g. `bb65-pillbug-zmk.uf2` for a PillBug.

 ## Common Questions/Problems

 ### There was an error and the build didn't finish.

 #### There is probably an error in your keymap.

+[Clicking into the details of the action](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results) will show the error log.
+While very long, this log will often show the exact line number causing the problem in your keymap so it is worth reading closely.

 Carefully double-check the last changes you made.
 ZMK syntax is very different from QMK syntax.
 Note that when editing keymaps, each ZMK code is generally preceded by a reference categorizing what that code does.